Classical Foundations: The Weight of Tradition

 The harmonic language started to lose its tight connection.
 The late Romantic style used many different colors.
 Cadences felt less stable.
 What had been clear and intense was becoming unclear.
 This was not a sudden change, but a gradual shift.
 As harmonies drifted further from clear tonal anchors, listeners experienced both fascination and uncertainty.

 When tradition becomes pressure, continuity can become fragile.
 The grand forms that once symbolized cultural strength now risked sounding repetitive or exaggerated.
-Composers didn’t suddenly decide to destroy tonality one morning.
+Composers did not suddenly decide to destroy tonality one morning.
 They reached a point where the old language no longer felt enough.
 This pressure would eventually cause a fracture.

 From Expansion to Fracture: Why Classical Music Broke